 For better and for worse, screens are everywhere.
-Here are some tips on how to limit screen time in your household.
+Here are some tips on how to limit screen time for the kids and teens in your household.

 In a more and more digitally-connected world, we know our screens provide connection, communication and information – but we also know that screens can be addictive and that hours spent scrolling might be impacting our mental health, our productivity and our relationships.